-As is the case with many cities across the nation, Worcester, Massachusetts has been struggling to cope with a wide variety of substance abuse disorders.
+As is the case with many cities across the nation, Worcester, county seat of Worcester County, Massachusetts has been struggling to cope with a wide variety of substance abuse disorders (SUD).
 Thousands of local residents are currently addicted to both legal and illegal drugs, leaving them in need of life-saving rehab.

 Worcester’s Prescription Medication Conundrum

-Some of the biggest factors behind opioid use in Worcester and nationally are directly linked to prescription opioid abuse.
+Some of the biggest factors behind Opioid use in Worcester and nationally are directly linked to prescription Opioid abuse.
 Doctors prescribed highly addictive medications like Oxycontin and Percocet to treat severe injuries or illnesses.
-Patients quickly find that they no longer experience the same pain relief and euphoria from the same amount of the medication, and may improperly up their doses.
-Eventually, a dependence and then a full-blown addiction develops.
-When prescription-opioid-dependent individuals can no longer acquire or afford their former medication, they often turn to cheaper and more powerful alternatives like heroin.
+Some patients quickly find that once they no longer experience the same pain relief and euphoria from the same amount of the medication, they try to get their hands on higher doses.
+This can lead to a dependence which can develop into to an addiction and when those who are entirely dependent on their prescription medications can no longer acquire or afford them, they often turn to cheaper and more powerful alternatives like Heroin.

-Heroin is available for as little as $5 a bag, with addictive and deadly results.
-Individuals substituting heroin for prescription opioids face unique risks.
-They have to travel to dangerous areas to get a bag, risking their safety and exposure to other drugs.
-Heroin addiction can worsen as individuals suffering with an addiction unknowingly abuse the substance combined with other drugs such as cocaine.
-Addicted individuals can lose jobs and connections with family and end up homeless, which has happened to a number of Worcester residents.
+Although Heroin is available for as little as $5 a bag, use of the substance comes with addictive and deadly results.
+Individuals substituting Heroin for prescription Opioids face unique risks.
+Heroin addiction can worsen as individuals suffering with an addiction unknowingly abuse the substance combined with other drugs such as Cocaine.

-More harmful and stronger opioids like fentanyl are now making headlines as addicted Worcester residents use the substance both knowingly and unknowingly.
-Fentanyl was detected in 85% of local opioid-related deaths, a trend that has been steadily increasing.
-Some are exposed to fentanyl because they develop a tolerance for heroin and want something stronger, and others are exposed to fentanyl that was cut into heroin, cocaine, or other drugs.
-Although opioid abuse rates have decreased in some populations, Worcester’s African American and Latino populations suffer the most from the effects of opioid abuse.
+More harmful and stronger opioids like Fentanyl are now making headlines as addicted Worcester residents use the substance both knowingly and unknowingly.
+Within the last year or so, Fentanyl contributed to 92% of local Opioid-related deaths, a trend that has been steadily increasing.
+Some are exposed to Fentanyl because they develop a tolerance for Heroin and want something stronger, and others are exposed to Fentanyl that was laced into Heroin, Cocaine, or other substances.

 What To Consider Before Rehab